Low Beam vs. High Beam vs. Fog Lights (When To Use Which)

 When Should I Use Low Beam Headlights?

 Low-beam headlights are activated by turning the dial on the dashboard or the turn signal stalk.
-Various manufacturers put this in other places, but they’re almost always in one of these common locations.
+Different manufacturers put this in alternative spots, but they’re almost always in one of these typical locations.

 You should use low-beam headlights when you’re driving in the faint in the following situations: